Angie Mattson Stegall is a Wayfinder (Business and Life Coach) and an award-winning author of five books.

-Angie Mattson Stegall is a Wayfinder and an award-winning author of four books.
-She holds a BA in Organizational Communications from Queens University of Charlotte.
+Angie Mattson Stegall earned a BA in Organizational Communications from Queens University of Charlotte.

-She started Life Coach training through Martha Beck in 2018 in order to obtain certification.
+She started Life Coach training through Martha Beck in 2018 in order to obtain certification, which she expects to receive in early 2019.
 Tools she uses on herself and with her clients include the Change Cycle, Body Compass, and Internal Family Systems.
-She coaches business owners, business professionals, and other individuals to help them create lives they love and to focus on work that supports those satisfying life choices.
+She coaches business owners, business professionals, and millennials. to help them create lives they love and to focus on work that supports those satisfying life choices.

 Personally, Angie and her husband Nelson live, work, and travel the country in a Class A motorhome with their black lab “Rex” and a big orange cat named “Hobbes.”.
 Angie and her husband live to travel and love immersive experiences, like taking a private 16-day Colorado River rafting trip through Grand Canyon and spending 11 days on a self-supported raft adventure covering all 149 miles of the French Broad River through NC and TN.
 In 2016 they completed a 6,000 mile road trip to see Glacier, Yellowstone, and the Badlands National Parks and Devil’s Tower National Monument.
 In 2017 they traveled 10,000 miles back and forth across the country to visit the Rocky Mountains, Zion National Park, Joshua Tree National Park, The Petrified Forest National Park, and the Civil Rights Museum in Birmingham, Alabama.
 They sincerely believe taking time away from their businesses regularly keeps them more engaged in every aspect of life.